-The application was lodged by ASSA ABLOY (SA) (PTY) LTD (the Applicant), being the producer of seventy per cent by production volume of the SACU industry.
-The Applicant alleges that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and material injury.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review, investigation should be initiated.
+The application was lodged by Haggie Steel Wire Ropes, a Division of Scaw South Africa (Pty) Ltd, the main producer of stranded wire, ropes and cables.

+The Applicant alleges that the expiry of the duties would likely lead to the continuation or recurrence of dumping, subsidization and material injury.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation should be initiated.